-Careau has had discussions with several Federal political committees that have expressed an interest in participating.
-These include the campaign committees for members of Congress of both the Democratic Party and Republican Party, as well as the Democratic National Committee and Republican National Committee.
+1 Careau has had discussions with several Federal political committees that have

+2 expressed an interest in participating.
+These include the campaign committees for

+3 members of Congress of both the Democratic Party and Republican Party, as well as the

+4 Democratic National Committee and Republican National Committee.

-Your request includes further information regarding how the funds would be accounted for and transferred to various candidate committees, as well as the various security procedures Careau and Mohre would take to prevent the making of prohibited contributions.
-You assert that these procedures are in accord with the relevant past advisory opinions addressing contributions made through the Internet.
+5 Your request includes further information regarding how the funds would be security procedures Careau and Mohre would take to prevent the making of prohibited contributions.
+You assert that these procedures are in accord with the relevant past advisory opinions addressing with contributions made through the Internet.
+6